jcksnvllxr80/GameDevTvUnrealMultiplayer/README.md

 ----

-## Launching a client to connect to the server:
+## Launch a client to connect to the server:

 Again, using command prompt...